niuemperor/cordova-plugin-foxitpdf/FoxitPdfPreview/README.md

 	```
 4. Embed Foxit RDK.framework
 General -> Embed Frameworks -> + -> FoxitRDK.framework

+5. In the project configuration to increase the direction of support
+General -> Deployment info -> Device Orientation ,   Check

+Portrait , Landscape Left , Landscape Right

 Use this ,in everywhere in your project